-Book in at Diagnostic Imaging reception (they will guide you to the MRI department).

-- On arrival, you will be greeted by an MRI radiographer or assistant who will ask you to complete an MRI safety questionnaire - You will also be given a drink called Mannitol and asked to drink it steadily over the following 30 minutes.
-Mannitol is a type of contrast agent (dye) that highlights the bowel allowing better visualisation on the MRI images - Closer to your appointment time, the MRI radiographer will escort you to the changing cubicle where they will check the MRI safety questionnaire, discuss the examination with you, ask you to change into a hospital gown and place all clothes and valuables in the lockers provided - Once you are changed, please remain in the cubicle.
-The MRI radiographer will return to place a cannula (a small plastic tube with a needle) to enable us to administer (during the scan) a muscle relaxant (Buscopan®) and a contrast agent (Dotarem®) - At this point, you are ready for the MRI scan and the MRI radiographer will call you into the scan room when they are ready.
+- Book in at Diagnostic Imaging Reception (they will guide you to the MRI department). - On arrival, you will be greeted by a member of the MRI team who will ask you to complete an MRI safety questionnaire. - You will also be given a drink called Mannitol and asked to drink it steadily over the following 30 minutes.
+Mannitol is a type of contrast agent (dye) that highlights the bowel allowing better visualisation on the MRI images. - Closer to your appointment time, an MRI staff member will escort you to a changing cubicle where they will check the MRI safety questionnaire, discuss the examination with you and ask you to change into a hospital gown.
+Clothes and valuables can be locked up in the lockers provided. - Once you are changed, remain in the cubicle.
+A member of the team will return to place a cannula (a small plastic tube with a needle) to enable us to administer (during the scan) a muscle relaxant (Buscopan®) and a contrast agent (Gadolinium). - At this point, you are ready for the MRI scan and the MRI Radiographer will call you into the scan room when they are ready.